mariascrs/mariascrs.github.io/_posts/2020-11-06-isogenies-for-crypto.md

 Let $E_1$ and $E_2$ be elliptic curves defined over a finite field $\mathbb{F}_q$.
 Here, $q$ is some prime power.
 We note that $E_1$ and $E_2$ form groups under the addition of points and as $\mathbb{F}_q$ is finite, so are these groups.

-**Note:** Normally in maths papers, to specify the field $K$ which the elliptic curve is defined over, we write $E_i(K)$.
+**Note:** Normally in maths papers,we write $E_i(K)$ to specify we are talking about $K$-valued points.
 I'll drop this notation because we will only be considering the elliptic curves over a finite field.

 Say we now want to consider a map between these two elliptic curves: